August 16, 2023 8 min read

 Oily Skin | Longest duration | The oil on the skin can bond with oud, making the scent last longer. |

-Dry Skin | Shortest duration | Lack of natural oils can cause the oud to evaporate more quickly. |
+Dry Skin | Shortest duration | A lack of natural oils can cause the oud to evaporate more quickly. |

-Combination Skin | Moderate to long duration | The oily parts (forehead, nose and chin) may retain the scent longer than the drier areas.
-However, with Oud oil, people apply around the neck, earlopes, or on the wrist. |
+Combination Skin | Moderate to long-duration | The oily parts (forehead, nose and chin) may retain the scent longer than the drier areas.
+However, with Oud oil, people apply it around the neck, earlobes, or on the wrist. |

-Normal Skin | Moderate duration | Balanced sebum and moisture level allows for a more predictable scent duration. |
+Normal Skin | Moderate duration | Balanced sebum and moisture levels allow for a more predictable scent duration. |

 At the molecular level, everything we perceive as scent is due to volatile compounds interacting with olfactory receptors in our noses.
 The rate at which these compounds volatilize (turn into vapour) plays a significant role in how long and how well we can detect them.